 Checkpoint Charlie after the opening of the border.

-The picture combo shows Friedrichstraße at Checkpoint Charlie in Berlin in October 1961 and 09.10.2014.
+Checkpoint Charlie in Berlin in October of 1961 and October of 2014.
 In the last days of October 1961, American and Soviet tanks took up positions here at the GDR border crossing point Checkpoint Charlie after members of the US mission were asked at the GDR border post to identify themselves as they passed through the Allied checkpoint.